INVOLVE YOUR SCHOOL

 Our most popular partnership with Hubs is in the form of training courses for those who are responsible for the delivery of music in schools within Hub areas.
 We can offer a variety of training courses including popular Voices Foundation courses as well as bespoke training opportunities.

-If you represent a Music Education Hub and would like to find out more about working with us you can email our Chief Executive, Ed Milner.
+If you represent a Music Education Hub and would like to find out more about working with us you can email our Learning Manager, Deborah Guest.
 We can also put you in touch with one of our Hub partners to find out more about how we have worked together to improve music education in their region.

 Current music hub and music service partners and collaborators include: